cazbrat/ha-desktop-monitor-api/readme.md

 Welcome to the lightweight "ha-desktop-monitor-api" project!
 (a fork of [`ned-kelly/ha-monitor-api`](https://github.com/ned-kelly/ha-monitor-api) project)

-This is a quick lightweight API designed to expose the system's current metrics of a linux desktop as a simple JSON endpoint that your Home Assistant instance can query.
+This is a quick lightweight API designed to expose the system's current metrics of a linux desktop.
+The expose is a simple JSON endpoint that your Home Assistant instance can query.

 It's been designed to run in a Docker Container so that you can quickly feed metrics back to Home Assistant and the primary goal of this tool is to expose a simple lightweight API that runs in a docker container exposing monitoring stats in real-time that can be fed into your other systems.